 My Philosophy and Therapeutic Approach

-Through a process called externalization, the people I work with are able to deconstruct shame-based experiences that previously felt inaccessible.
+Through a process called externalization, the people I work with are able to deconstruct shame-based experiences that once felt out of reach.
 Social work researcher and academic Brené Brown suggests shame thrives in “secrecy, silence and judgment.”
-I’ve found this to hold true in my work with people.
-Once there is distance between shame-based experiences and the identity of the person, it becomes possible to envision new possibilities.
+I’ve found this to hold true in my work as a therapist.
+Once people can separate their shame from their sense of self, they can start to imagine new possibilities.

 My Services